CoatiSoftware/Sourcetrail/deployment/windows/wixSetup/readme.txt

 ||Sourcetrail Setup||
 =====================

-To install Sourcetrail simply run 'Setup.exe'
+To install Sourcetrail simply run 'sourcetrail.msi'

-If you have a previous version installed, Setup.exe will attempt to upgrade.
+Note: If you have a previous version installed, sourcetrail.msi will attempt to upgrade.
 Your previous application specific settings will be maintained.